A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 I ordered this one thinking KJ would eat some of the tortelloni, but alas, toddlers are picky.
 I wasn’t sure how I would feel about the combo of four cheese tortelloni, alfredo sauce, and butternut squash cubes together, but I figured I’d give it a try!
 It also came with a rainbow root veggie mix.

 What was the verdict?
 It was actually really delicious!
-I’d put butternut squash in alfredo sauce again for sure.
+I'd put butternut squash in Alfredo sauce again, for sure.
 The rainbow veggie mix was a little bland, so I added some garlic salt and vinegar to liven it up a bit.
-Overall the meal came out delicious, I love alfredo sauce, and I loved that this one was all good quality ingredients, no preservatives.
+Overall the meal came out delicious.
+I love Alfredo sauce, and I loved that this one had all good quality ingredients, no preservatives.
 I wish the meal had a protein component, but this one was obviously supposed to be plant-based.

 Is Hungryroot Worth It?